mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 reference to external sources).

-If a new RFC amends an old RFC while also defining an extension, usually it is sufficient to use the "Amends" tag, however, both tags could be used as well.
+If a new RFC amends an old RFC while also defining an extension, usually it is sufficient to use the "Amends" tag.
+However, both tags could be used as well.
 In any case, it is more important to explain clearly in the abstract what is amended/extended by the new RFC (see section {{abstract}}).